-- equiring, forcing, or otherwise requiring the consumption of alcohol or illegal drugs: - tying, taping, or otherwise physically restraining an athlete: - sexual simulations or sexual acts of any nature; - sleep deprivation, otherwise unnecessary schedule disruption, or the withholding of water and/or food: - social actions (e.g. grossly inappropriate or provocative clothing) or public displays (e.g. public nudity) that are illegal or meant to draw ridicule; - beating, paddling, or other forms of physical assault; or - excessive training requirements focused on individuals on a team.
+- equiring, forcing, or otherwise requiring the consumption of alcohol or illegal drugs; - tying, taping, or otherwise physically restraining an athlete; - sexual simulations or sexual acts of any nature; - sleep deprivation, otherwise unnecessary schedule disruption, or the withholding of water and/or food; - social actions (e.g. grossly inappropriate or provocative clothing) or public displays (e.g. public nudity) that are illegal or meant to draw ridicule:

+- beating, paddling, or other forms of physical assault - verbal abuse; - threats or implied threats; or - excessive training requirements focused on individuals on a team.